Short Bio

 With consideration of the context of the historical situation of the community in which and for which the Johannine texts were written, this course offers an examination of the Gospel and Letters of John.
 Emphasis is given to the theology (Christology, Ecclesiology, Eschatology, Ethics) of the texts and their significance for contemporary Christian faith.

-As an integral part of the Licenciate studies, all undergraduate students at IIUM are required to prepare and present a portfolio of their work.
+As an integral part of the Licenciate studies, all undergraduate students at USJ are required to prepare and present a portfolio of their work.
 The portfolio is assembled over the entire duration of their undergraduate studies, and is to consist of selected pieces of work that they have produced during their studies.
 A student’s portfolio may contain examples of assignment work, tests and examination answer scripts, presentations and project reports, and other work done by the student during his or her studies.